maximebf/atomik/docs/translations.md

 the first part of the locale.
 For example, if the file provide translation to French, it has to be named *fr.php* (because the locale is fr-fr).

-In the language file you must defined messages using the `Translations::setMessages()` method.
+In the language file you must define messages using the `Translations::setMessages()` method.
 The messages is made of the string of the original language and the translated one.